Health Care Administration

 HS 320 Health Care Law, Regulations and Compliance: 3 semester hours

 This course provides an overview of federal, state and other regulatory agencies' policies for health care facilities.
 Areas covered include: labor issues, liability, licensure requirements, environmental management, policy and procedure writing.
 Agencies covered will include: JCAHO, NCQA, Medicaid and Medicare.
-Prerequisites: completion of HS 200 with a minimum grade of C, BA 203, and PL 269 or HS 109.
+Prerequisites: HS 200.

 HS 399 Special Topics: Health Care: 3 semester hours